benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 <p>The <tt>go</tt> tool already looks for special comments in Go source
 files for various things, including <tt>//&nbsp;+build</tt> tags to include certain files only on specific architectures, and <tt>//go:generate</tt>
-comments that tell <tt>go generate</tt> what commands to run for code generation purposes.
+comments that tell <tt>go generate</tt> what commands to run for code-generation purposes.
 This file-embedding design proposes a new
 <tt>//go:embed</tt> comment directive that tells <tt>go build</tt> to
 include those files in the resulting binary.
 Here is a concrete example:</p>